nnn007/document-rag/README.md

 including those involving tables and images present in documents.
 Needless to say it also handles your general LLM queries as well.

+Aim is to create a full-fledged personal assistant bot capable of running in your local system.
+For now using LLM APIs which can be later converted to personal server calls once capable of hosting a good model in local!

 ## Features

 - **Natural Language Understanding:** Accurately understands and responds to user queries.